Putting the “Community” in CSA

 We launched our own fiber CSA in January of 2009, with a small flock of Jacob sheep, Gulf Coast Native sheep, and a handful of alpacas—the first program of its kind in the southwest.
 We had already been selling our processed rovings, and had developed a small customer base among local spinners.
 But over time, our farm evolved naturally into a model that welcomed the fiber consumers into the life of the farm.
 Our shareholders are much more than customers – they are our friends.

 To earn shareholders’ trust, we have pledged to operate in a transparent and straightforward way.
 Shareholders are invited to participate in any aspect of farm life that they desire—or none at all.
-We provide the daily photo-packed blog updates to keep shareholders abreast of all the goings-on at the farm, even if the readers live far from Jacob’s Reward.
+We provide the frequent photo-packed blog updates to keep shareholders abreast of all the goings-on at the farm, even if the readers live far from Jacob’s Reward.

 No Ordinary Fiber